sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 |        > 150 | Very strong evidence |
 +--------------+----------------------+

-And to be perfectly honest, I think that even the `Kass and Raftery (1995)
+And to be perfectly honest, I think that even the :ref:`Kass and Raftery (1995)
-<../Other/References.html#kass-1995>`__ standards are being a bit charitable.
+<Kass_1995>` standards are being a bit charitable.
+If it were up to me, I’d
-If it were up to me, I’d have called the “positive evidence” category “weak evidence”.
+have called the “positive evidence” category “weak evidence”.
 To me, anything in the range 3:1 to 20:1 is “weak” or “modest” evidence at best.
 But there are no hard and fast rules here.
 What counts as strong or weak evidence depends entirely on how conservative you are and upon the standards that your community insists upon before it is willing to label a finding as “true”.

 In any case, note that all the numbers listed above make sense if the Bayes factor is greater than 1 (i.e., the evidence favours the